How to make dressage button braids!

-So before you start practicing away (the best way to make sure you are on top of the game before a show), get a few tools together.
+So before you start practicing away, get a few tools together.
 You will need the following, which I like to stash in a fanny pack (hello time warp) or apron:

 - One mane, preferably one hand’s width long.
 I like to braid a slightly sticky mane, so a mane wash with shampoo happens a few days before the show.
-You also have the option of using a product like Mane Mousse to help “stickify” the mane and prevent fly-aways.
-You can also try a damp mane.
+You also have the option of using a product to help “stickify” the mane and prevent fly-aways, I like Mane Mousse.
+You can also start with a damp mane.

-- For the most professional looking braids, make sure the mane is of even length and even thickness.
+- For the most professional-looking braids, make sure the mane is of even length and even thickness.
 Here are some other articles on how to prepare the mane by pulling.
 Pulling the mane and Pulling the mane, part 2 as well as Using scissors or a blade to trim the mane

 - Pull through device, like the types you can find at sewing and craft stores.
-You can also make your own from bailing wire or a similar gauge of wire.
+You can also make your own from baling wire or a similar gauge of wire.

 - Mane comb – I like to mark off the width of each braid with a tiny rubber band on the comb.

 - Yarn – in a color to match your horse’s mane.
 Cut about 15 pieces or so in about one-foot lengths.